 Cryptosporidium is a protozoal parasite that causes a diarrhoeal illness in humans.
 Both humans and animals are potential reservoirs.
 Surface water supplies with inadequate treatment (chlorination only) are at risk of failing to remove Cryptosporidium oocysts in the treatment process if present in the raw water.
 The EPA has required local authorities to carry out risk assessment on all water supplies in relation to Cryptosporidium.
-From this, plants with very high and high risk have been identified.
+From this plants with very high and high risk have been identified.
 The results of this risk assessment process is guiding local authorities both in terms of their monitoring programmes and investment prioritisation under the Water Services Investment Programme.
 The use of turbidity meters on filtering systems has been a requirement of this programme from a monitoring perspective together with an increase in sampling and monitoring level.
 The EPA has also introduced the remedial action list (RAL) and this allows for the tracking of remedial action on plants identified as at higher risk from Cryptosporidium.
-There have been no recorded outbreaks of Cryptosporidium in the ERBD; however, inadequate treatment in some systems could result in future risks from Cryptosporidium, if not upgraded.
+A review of the counties within Ireland identified a number of plants in the NWIRBD as having risk of Cryptosporidium contamination, if they are not upgraded (EPA, 2007).
+A number have been upgraded and work is ongoing.
+A review of the report on Drinking Water Quality in Northern Ireland (2007) showed that of the 43 treatment plants reviewed; only one required a monitoring programme for cryptosporidium oocysts.